moneylobster/cl-text-plot/README.md

 ## cl-text-plot
 A plotting library for Common Lisp that prints plots on the REPL using Unicode braille characters.
 Code quality/style may not be the best.

+Can be loaded as "textplot" with ASDF/Quicklisp (as a local project)

 ### Usage
 For some reason the plots don't show up nicely on Github's markdown renderer, so the outputs look wonkier than they actually are.
 #### Normal Plotting